PyFlowOps/documentation/docs/src/getting-started.md

 #### Config Sync the Project

+**STOP!!!** This only works if the repo is private, UNLESS you have an upgraded Github account.
+If you are running the free tier, you will need to make your repos public to access the Organization secrets.

 Now that the Org secrets project has been created, let's setup a `Config Sync` in Doppler to your Organization.

 NOTE: If you try to setup a `Config Sync` and you do not see your organization, the click `Create New Connection` and select